African immigration to the United States: Recent migration trends and factors

 Many Africans who migrate to the United States return their income to Africa in the source of remittances.
 In Nigeria, for example, remittances from Nigerians in the United States to Nigeria totaled to $6.1 billion in 2012, approximately 3% of Nigeria's GDP.
 The important role of remittances in improving the lives of family members in the United States has led to both migration and migrants remaining in the United States.

 Following educational and economic trends of migration, family reunification has driven recent trends of migration.
 Family reunification refers to the ability of U.S. citizens to sponsor family members for immigration.
 Sponsoring immediate family members and other family preferences led to 45% and 10% of all African immigration in 2016 respectively.
 Legal service organizations such as the African Advocacy Network aid in family members sponsoring new immigrants to the United States.

 Additionally, refugees make up a large class of admission to the United States.
 Recent crises in the Central African Republic, South Sudan, Nigeria, and Burundi have been sources of migrants in recent years.
 With recent restrictions on refugee entrance to the United States, refugees may face a harder time entering the United States.

+White South African refugee program

+In February 2025, President Donald Trump signed an executive order declaring the White Afrikaaner population oppressed people - in response to the 2024 Expropriation Act passed in South Africa, which allows confiscation of Afrikaner lands to redistribute to the black population.
+Trump declared that the US will be accepting Afrikaners as refugees.

+President Trump also started the White South African refugee program, On May 12, 2025, the first group of 59 white South Africans arrived in Dulles in northern Virginia under the program.
+They were welcomed at Dulles International Airport by U.S. officials, including Deputy Secretary of State Christopher Landau, and were provided with resettlement assistance.
+According to the State Department, all spoke English, and about a third already had relatives in the United States.
+The refugee applications of the Afrikaner minority were expedited by the Trump administration, which cited "racial discrimination" as the justification for granting priority status.

+On June 2, 2025, U.S. officials reported that a second group of 9 white South Africans arrived a few days prior.

+African immigration ban

+On June 4, 2025, President Donald Trump issued a proclamation, restricting entry from Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Somalia and Sudan, as well as partially restricting entry from Sierra Leone and Togo.

+Fully restricted

+Partially restricted

+The order also partially bans travelers from the following countries, where citizens may only seek temporary work visas: